 Since your military service discharge goes on your permanent military record, it's not likely that a veteran can receive a military discharge upgrade.
 This process requires a discharge review within 15 years from the discharge, and a veteran will need to show proper evidence of a mishandled discharge to result in changes.

 Most active duty service members receive a military discharge before they leave the service.
 This discharge indicates whether military personnel left the service under favorable or unfavorable conditions, ultimately affecting their eligibility for veterans' benefits and reenlistment.
 The discharge also proves that the service member is no longer required to perform services in the armed forces.

 There are two types of military discharge by which each distinction is characterized: administrative and punitive.
 An administrative discharge is one in which the military separates you from service through administrative actions.
-This can be an involuntary separation due to medical reasons or improper conduct, or voluntary reasons, such as deciding to leave the service after completing the current term.
+This can be an involuntary separation due to decisions from the medical evaluation board or improper conduct—or, voluntary reasons, such as deciding to leave the service after completing the current term.
 Administrative separation can lead to an honorable, general, or Other Than Honorable discharge.

 A punitive discharge is one that commonly results in a dishonorable discharge.
 Punitive separation requires the court to step in for reasons such as substance abuse, misconduct, security breaches, or failure to perform military service duties.
 This unfavorable discharge can affect a service member's ability to complete future military service and receive veteran benefits, like VA disability benefits, from the Department of Veterans Affairs.

 In most circumstances, service members will receive a discharge under either dishonorable or honorable conditions upon leaving the armed forces.
 The following sections explore types of military discharge that fall within administrative and punitive discharges.